It’s never a bad idea to stockpile ammo.

-A good gun safe is will prevent moisture from accumulating (although you might want to toss in a couple of desiccant packets for good measure) and will help protect your ammo from extreme temperature.
+A good gun safe is will prevent moisture from accumulating (although you might want to toss in a couple of desiccant packets for good measure) and will help protect your ammo from extreme temperatures.

 Be sure to get one that’s fireproof just in case.